vheun/ArduinoPlaysTimberman/README.md

 Components used:

-* JZC-11F RELAYS attached to TIP120 attached to pins 4 and 8
+* JZC-11F RELAYS attached to TIP120 attached to pins 4 and 8.
-The TIP120 can be replaced by many common NPN Transistors.
+  (The TIP120 can be replaced by many common NPN Transistors).
 * OP580DA PHOTODARLINGTON NPN attached to A0
 * BUTTON attached to pin 7
 * All resistors are 1K Ohm